trade-mateio/api/README.md

    ...
 }
 ```
-* Currencies should have `active : true` to be used in signals.
+* Currency pairs should have option `active : true` to be used in signals.

 # 4. getSignals()